x4Cx58x54/writing/docs/cpp/cpp-notes.md

 calling:

 - when creating an object using another one
-- when acting as an parameter and the function copies it
+- when acting as a parameter and the function copies it
 - when a function that returns an object
 - **not** when assigning value